Previous Trip Analysis

 Below Wentworth there are older white signs that were put up by the Liba Liba Houseboat company in Renmark.
 These older signs measure the same distance to the river mouth in miles.

-The original mile markers are much older and were carved into the red river gums between Albury and Wentworth in the steamboat era.
-Some still remain today albeit these can be hard to find without knowing their location.
+The original mile markers are much older and were carved into the red river gums downstream of Albury in the steamboat era.
+Very few remain today and these can be hard to find without knowing their location.
+These carvings were based on the first charts between Albury to Goolwa drawn by Captain Augustus (Gus) Peirce in c.1863-4 and represent the distance downstream from Albury.

 I've mapped an electronic version of the blue signs on the river to use on various devices or apps.
 These can be downloaded in a number of formats from the links below the map.
-Below Hume Dam, the markers have been adjusted to match most of the blue signs found on the river with additional markers added for each kilometre on the river.
-Many of the blue signs were significantly out in places, distances of 0.7 km to 1.4 km were seen.
-About four blue signs seemed to be badly out that they were ignored during my mapping process, namely the blue signs for 1670, 1676 1818 and 1974.
+Below Hume Dam, the markers have been adjusted to match most of the blue signs found on the river with missing blue marker locations calculated and added.
+Many of the blue signs were significantly out in places, distances of 1.2 km to 2.8 km between the blue signs can be found.

-Above Hume Dam, the numbering was continued using the QGIS QChainage plugin that should produce extremely consistent markers based on OpenStreetMap. https://www.openstreetmap.org/ river track with manual corrections using various satellite images.
+Above Hume Dam, a number of smaller metal triangular alpine markers have been integrated into the maps, and above the last known alpine marker, the numbering was continued using the QGIS QChainage plugin that should produce extremely consistent markers based on OpenStreetMap river track with manual corrections using various satellite images.
 This same track is also used to mark the river on the map below*.

 Path across Lake Hume follows the original river channel as much as possible, then the state lines.
 This is a total of 89.6 km, while the direct path across the lake when fill is around 54.3 km.